Marvin Gabrion: Early life

-Gabrion is the fifth of six children in his family.
+Gabrion is the fifth of six children of Marvin Sr. and Elaine Gabrion.

 Gabrion's father was an alcoholic who reportedly abused him.
 Gabrion's parents were often absent from the home, leaving his sisters to care for Gabrion and his brothers.
 Gabrion's sister Yvonne remembered when her mother threw a butcher knife at her father.

-Rape
+Assault charge

 On August 7, 1996, Rachel Timmerman reported to Newaygo County Sheriff's department that she had been raped by Marvin Gabrion.
 The previous evening, she had been invited to a card game by a family friend named Wayne Davis and a classmate of Rachel's named Mikey Gabrion.
-Davis and Mikey Gabrion arrived to pick up Timmerman along with Gabrion's uncle Marvin.
+Davis and Gabrion arrived to pick up Timmerman along with Gabrion's uncle Marvin.
 On the way to the card game, Marvin Gabrion allegedly forced Davis and Mikey Gabrion out of the car before driving off and raping Rachel.
 Gabrion was arrested and charged with the crime.